Low$_2$ computably enumerable sets have hyperhypersimple supersets: Maximal supersets

-If $s$ is sufficiently late, then $\oneell{\alpha}{s}>x$, $x\in \Y{\alpha^-}{s}\setminus \Y{<\!\alpha}{s}$, and $x>\min \Y{\alpha^-}{s}$.
+If $s$ is sufficiently late, then $\oneell{\alpha}{s}>x$, $x\in \Y{\alpha^-}{s}\setminus \Y{<_{L}\!\alpha}{s}$, and $x>\min \Y{\alpha^-}{s}$.
 Then $x$ is eliminable by~$\alpha$ at~$s$.
 Hence, $x$ must in fact be pulled by~$\alpha$ at stage~$s$. \end{proof}

-\begin{remark} The reason for eliminating balls is when we want $\outside{M}\subseteq^* W_e$; we then need to enumerate the complement of $W_e$ into~$M$.
-However, this was not incorporated into the definition of ``eliminable'', and it seems that \cref{lem:all_balls_on_true_path} relies on eliminating elements of $W_e$ by $\fin$-nodes (when $|\Y{\alpha}{s}|\ge \oneell{\alpha}{s}$).
+\begin{remark} Recall that the reason for eliminating balls is when we want $\outside{M}\subseteq^* W_e$; we then need to enumerate the complement of $W_e$ into~$M$.
+However, this was not incorporated into the definition of ``eliminable'', and it seems that \cref{lem:all_balls_on_true_path} relies on elements of $W_e$ being eliminable by $\fin$-nodes (when $|\Y{\alpha}{s}|\ge \oneell{\alpha}{s}$).
 This is not necessary.
-In \cref{def:maximal:grabbability}, we could add the clause ``$\beta$ is an $\infty$ node and $x\notin W_{|\alpha^-|,s}$'' to the definition of eliminability.\footnote{This makes it easier to pull and eliminate balls at the same stage, as it would ensure than no ball is both pullable and eliminable by the same node; see \cref{rmk:maximality:silliness_of_proof}.} But then we would need to separate the proof of \cref{lem:all_balls_on_true_path} into cases.
+In \cref{def:maximal:grabbability}, we could add the clause ``$\beta$ is an $\infty$ node and $x\notin W_{|\alpha^-|,s}$'' to the definition of eliminability.\footnote{This would make it easier for us to allow pulling and eliminating balls at the same stage, if we so wished, as it would ensure than no ball is both pullable and eliminable by the same node; see \cref{rmk:maximality:silliness_of_proof}.} But then we would need to separate the proof of \cref{lem:all_balls_on_true_path} into cases.
 If $\alpha$ is an $\infty$-node, then the proof is as above.
 If it is a $\fin$-node, then we argue that as $\seqell{\alpha}$ is unbounded, it will eventually pull balls $x$ as above. \end{remark}

 The proof of \cref{thm:Lachlan_maximal} is concluded with the following lemma.

 \begin{lemma} $M$ is maximal. \end{lemma}

 \begin{proof} Let $e\in \Nat$; let $\alpha$ be the node on the true path of length $e+1$.